Leanna97/TSINR/Additional_results.md

 including the point-wise anomaly (global point and contextual point anomalies) and patternwise anomalies (shapelet, seasonal, and trend anomalies).
 It can be seen that TSINR can robustly detect various anomalies from normal points with relatively high anomaly scores.
+(If the plot is not automatically visible, please see the file of `./plot/anomalies_plot.png`.)

 <p align="center">
 <img src=./plot/anomalies_plot.png width="1000" height="350"/>